NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ---

-## 9. Replaceability is a feature
+## 11. Replaceability is a feature

 The frontend is designed to be replaceable.

 Anyone can:
 - build an alternative UI
-- interact directly with contracts
+- interact directly with the contracts
 - finalize raffles without permission

 This is not a limitation — it is a safety feature.